revoltek/LiLF/README.md

 ### Development information
+Development should flow to the master branch.
 The master branch is protected, issue a pull request to include your changes.